interaction-dynamics/labs-smart-home-with-luxonis/README.md

 ## Contact us

-Interested to work with use.
+Interested to work with us?
 You can contact us at [thibault.friedrich@gmail.com](mailto:thibault.friedrich@gmail.com).